 While we’ve got big opportunities for adventure here, you don’t need to drive long distances to soak up Kimberley’s magic.
 Our downtown core is centred around the pedestrian-only Platzl and is surrounded by trails, attractions and accommodations.
-Settle into home base, and explore on-foot or by-bike before taking advantage of convenient transit or taxi at the end of the day.
+Settle into home base, and explore on-foot or by-bike before taking advantage of convenient transit at the end of the day.
 For those wanting to venture further out, keep the car handy or prepare for a longer day in the saddle.
 We’ve got plenty of nearby lakes, trails, and rivers to discover in the Purcell Mountains and Canadian Rockies.

 In Kimberley, we fully embrace hitting the streets and getting our steps in.
 The pedestrian-only Platzl is home to many stores, restaurants, and attractions.
 This area is best explored on foot, and is also perfect for strollers or travellers with limited mobility.
 From the Platzl, the Kimberley Alpine Resort and many trail networks can be easily accessed with a short stroll.
 Plus, many key attractions like the Marysville Falls are reserved for foot traffic only.
 Keep in mind that Kimberley ranks as one of the highest elevated cities in British Columbia, so we do have our fair share of hills.
 Bring along a sturdy pair of shoes, plus plenty of hydration during the hotter months.

 The Kimberley Transit System offers regular rides throughout town, as well as trips to neighbouring Cranbrook.
 A popular transit option is to enjoy a cruisy 26km bike ride to Cranbrook along the paved North Star Rails To Trails, then hop on the Kimberley-Cranbrook Commuter for a smooth ride back to town.
 In the wintertime, enjoy the Route 23 Peak to Platzl: a free ski shuttle service to get you and your gear to and from the Mountain.